ComputerKWasTaken/Windsurf-Model-Comparison/README.md

 - No user accounts or authentication required
 - Browser cookies only store anonymous voting information
 - No personal data is collected or stored

----

-## 🗂️ Refactoring Plan: Model Pair Voting System

-### Objective

-Transition the voting logic from single-model voting to model-pair voting, allowing users to vote on every possible combination of model pairs for more accurate ELO ratings.
-This is different from the previous system where users voted on single models.
-The reason we are doing this is because the previous system could only allow you to vote 13 times (for the 13 models available).
-This isn't correct, because it means we aren't properly able to vote on each and every model pair to get an accurate representation of the model's capabilities.

-### Tasks

-1. **Requirements & Design**
-   - [x] Define the new voting flow: voting on unique model pairs per category.
-   - [x] Specify how “voted pairs” are tracked (e.g., unordered pairs, per category, per user/cookie).

-2. **Database & Schema Changes**
-   - [ ] Update the SQL schema:
-     - Add a table for `model_pair_votes` (fields: model_a_id, model_b_id,
-       category, vote, timestamp, cookie_id).
-     - Ensure uniqueness constraint on (model_a_id, model_b_id, category,
-       cookie_id).
-   - [ ] Update Supabase migration scripts (`supabase-init-schema.sql`,
-         `supabase-update-schema.sql`, and `supabase-secure-schema.sql`).
-   - [ ] Migrate any existing vote data to the new schema (if necessary).

-3. **Backend & API Updates**
-   - [ ] Refactor Supabase service methods to support model pair voting.
-   - [ ] Update or add endpoints for submitting and retrieving votes on model pairs.
-   - [ ] Update TypeScript types to reflect new vote structure.

-4. **Frontend Logic Refactor**
-   - [ ] Refactor voting logic in Pinia stores (`voteStore.ts`) and composables
-         to track voted pairs.
-   - [ ] Update the random model pair selection logic to exclude already-voted pairs.
-   - [ ] Update the voting UI to show model pairs and handle new voting rules.
-   - [ ] Update local storage/cookie logic to track voted pairs by user.

-5. **Documentation & Cleanup**
-   - [ ] Update documentation to reflect the new voting system (README, comments, diagrams).
-   - [ ] Remove legacy single-model voting code.

----

 ## 🤝 Contributing